apache/sedona/docs/download/compile.md

 mvn clean install -DskipTests -Dscala=2.12 -Dspark=2.4
 ```

+!!!tip
+	To get the Sedona Python-adapter jar with all GeoTools jars included, simply append `-Dgeotools` option.
+The command is like this:`mvn clean install -DskipTests -Dscala=2.12 -Dspark=3.0 -Dgeotools`

 ### Download staged jars

 Sedona uses GitHub action to automatically generate jars per commit.
 You can go [here](https://github.com/apache/incubator-sedona/actions?query=workflow%3A%22Scala+and+Java+build%22) and download the jars by clicking the commit's ==Artifacts== tag.